SNICScienceCloud/operators-documentation/docs/config_c3se.md

 ## Network

-Linux-bridges are used for the for the vlan and vxlan traffic.
+Linux-bridges are used for the for the vlan, storage and vxlan traffic.

 ### Compute node interfaces